 Apply for skin care use, for joint and muscle relief, for reducing inflammation as an immune support, respiratory support.
 Diffuse for grounding and a sense of security energetic cleansing, uplift the spirit and mood, and use during meditation.

-Wood: burning for cleansing and purifying and fragrant smoke that keeps insects away.
+Burn the wood for cleansing and purifying and fragrant smoke that keeps insects away.

 Palo santo is a beautiful tree and essential oil with ancient uses.
 There are many cases of fake products on the market, poorly sourced products, or misunderstanding of the species.
 Here’s what to check before purchasing.

 - The species name.
 You want Bursera graveolens not Bursera sarmientoi

 - Peruvian products are ethically and sustainably sourced